Explore scientific concepts in a creative and educational way with these kids’ science experiments at home. Fun and colorful exploration!

 Get your colored liquids ready by mixing corn syrup with red, blue, and yellow food coloring in separate containers.
-Do the same for the colored water.
+Do the same to create colored water.

 - Prepare the rest of your materials

-Set up the project.
-Place different plates on the table along with the corn syrup, colored water, a small cup of almond milk, a bottle of baby oil, spoons, and the eye droppers.
+To set up the project, place different plates on the table along with the colored corn syrup, colored water, a small cup of almond milk, a bottle of baby oil, spoons, and eye droppers.

-Start experimenting with combining liquids.
+Start experimenting by combining liquids.
 Encourage your kids to try different combinations in each plate to see how they interact.

 - Look Closely

-Observe the interaction.
-Take the magnifying glass and watch the liquids interact up close.
+Observe the interactions.
+Take a magnifying glass and watch the liquids interact up close.
 We filmed ours using a macro lens and the magnified view is stunning!